giovannicuriel/iotagent-sigfox/docs/deployment.rst

     docker-compose up -d iotagent-sigfox

-To use this IoT agent, you must add a Sigfox template - as described in Operations documentation - and add a few Sigfox devices.
+To use this IoT agent, you must add Sigfox user, used to register new devices in sigfox backend servers and, sigfox template using this user and add a few Sigfox devices.
+There a sample template to be used in `Operation` section and a simple exemple of how to add users.
 To test whether everything is working, you could send some dummy messages, like these:

 .. code-block:: bash